Kimunachan/weatherlystics/weatherlystics_be/README.md

-For configuration copy the .env.example file to .env and update the values as needed and copy the .dockerenv.example file to .dockerenv and update the values as needed.
+For configuration copy the .env.example file to .env and update the values as needed.

 To run the application localy in development mode, execute the following command: